custom-computing-ic/fastc/doc/reports/interim/report.md

   technique for seismic imaging [@fplxinyu12];

-* Identify efficient compilation patterns and optimizations and capture and automate them using LARA, an aspect oriented language for embedded systems and MaxCC;
+* Identify efficient compilation patterns and optimizations and capture and automate them using LARA and MaxCC;

-* Develop the MaxCC frontend, capable of automating the process of translating high level C specifications to MaxC dataflow designs;
+* Develop the MaxCC frontend for automating the process of translating high level C specifications to MaxC dataflow designs;

-* Evaluate our solution on a number of applications, including RTM.
+* Evaluate our solution on a number of applications, including RTM and the Himeno benchmark.

 # Background

 In this chapter we compare streaming data flow architectures with traditional, general purpose architectures and we describe the Maxeler hardware acceleration solution and the MaxCompiler toolchain and API which represent the target of the MaxC compilation process.
-We look at LARA and the ROSE compiler framework which will be as part of the design flow and to implement the MaxCC compiler.
+We also look at the LARA language which will be used as part of the design flow to specify and apply optimzation strategies both to the original source code and to the resulting dataflow desing.
 We also summarize related work in the area of high level synthesis tools.

 ## Streaming Dataflow Architectures